rk1165/rk1165.github.io/docs/linux/bash.md

-- To get a sorted listing of all users on the system, type: `cut -d: -f1 < /etc/passwd | sort`
-- The _cut_ command extracts the first field (`-f1`), where fields are separated by colons (`-d:`)
 - Every job on the system is assigned a _priority_
 - `stty -a` to see the terminal settings
-- `Ctrl-C` gives the running job more of a chance to clean up before exiting. -`fc` allows to use editor for editing directly command lines.
+- `Ctrl-C` gives the running job more of a chance to clean up before exiting.
 - Emacs mode commands

 | command  | Description                    |